 While we were in London a couple of years ago, I was reintroduced to a cocktail that I use to enjoy in my younger days, a Classic Gimlet.
 If my memory serves me correctly, the first few times I enjoyed a gimlet it was in a red plastic cup at a party most likely made with a bottle of $5.99 gin from the corner liquor store.
 Times have changed, and it was definitely more sophisticated, pulling up a chair at The Gilbert Scott and sipping on a cocktail served in a crystal cut cocktail glass with a thin swirl of cucumber as the garnish, not to mention the gin, an excellent quality one.
-Regardless this is a classic cocktail that is bright and refreshing, not to mention so simple to make.
+This classic cocktail is bright and refreshing, not to mention so simple to make.

 Recently we were invited to an event hosted by Virgin Atlantic at a local bar in San Francisco, Bourbon & Branch.
 Luckily for us, it was between business trips, and we were able to sneak into the city to attend this event.
 Virgin Atlantic is our favorite overseas airlines, and has become our go-to for flying across the pond so we could not wait to see what they were up too!
 Upon arriving at Bourbon & Branch, I was handed one of my favorite classic cocktails and once again I was reminded of how much I enjoy a good gimlet.